almost-matching-exactly/DAME-FLAME-Python-Package/README.md

 **early_stop_iterations**: int, optional  (default=0)
 If provided, a number of iterations after which to hard stop the algorithm

-**early_stop_unmatched_c**: bool, optional (default=False)
+**stop_unmatched_c**: bool, optional (default=False)
-If True, then early_stop_un_c_frac provides a fraction of unmatched control units.
-After this threshold is met, the algorithm will stop.
+If True, then the algorithm terminates when there are no more control units to match.

-**early_stop_unmatched_t**: bool, optional (default=False)
+**stop_unmatched_t**: bool, optional (default=True)
-If True, then early_stop_un_t_frac provides a fraction of unmatched control units.
-After this threshold is met, the algorithm will stop.
+If True, then the algorithm terminates when there are no more treatment units to match.

 **early_stop_un_c_frac**: float from 0.0 to 1.0, optional (default=0.1)
-If early_stop_unmatched_c is True, this provides a fraction of unmatched control/treatment units.
+If this is True, it provides a fraction of unmatched control/treatment units.
 When threshold met, the algorithm with stop iterating.

 **early_stop_un_t_frac**: float from 0.0 to 1.0, optional (default=0.1)
-If early_stop_unmatched_t is True, this provides a fraction of unmatched control/treatment units.
+If this is True, it provides a fraction of unmatched control/treatment units.
 When threshold met, the algorithm with stop iterating.

 **early_stop_pe**: bool, optional (default=False)
 If this is true, then if the covariate set chosen to match on has a predictive error lower than the parameter early_stop_pe_frac, the algorithm will stop.